autowarefoundation/autoware/ros/src/sensing/fusion/packages/autoware_camera_lidar_calibrator/README.md

 ## How to calibrate

-Calibration is performed in two steps:
+Camera-LiDAR calibration is performed in two steps:
-1. Camera Intrinsic
+1. Obtain camera intrinsics
-1. Camera-LiDAR Extrinsic
+1. Obtain camera-LiDAR extrinsics

 ## Camera intrinsic calibration
-The instrinsics are obtained using the `autoware_camera_calibration`, which is a fork of the official ROS calibration tool.
+The intrinsics are obtained using the `autoware_camera_calibration` script, which is a fork of the official ROS calibration tool.

 ### How to launch
 1. In a sourced terminal: